-Our main contributions are the following: \begin{enumerate*}[(i)] \item We formalize this ``sparse task assumption'' and argue theoretically and empirically how, in this context, disentangled representations coupled with sparsity-regularized base-predictors can obtain better generalization than their entangled counterparts~(\Cref{sec:dis+sparse=gen}). \item We introduce a novel identifiability result (\Cref{thm:disentanglement_via_optim}) which shows how one can leverage multiple sparse tasks to learn a shared disentangled representation by regularizing the task-specific predictors to be maximally sparse (\Cref{sec:identifiability}).
-Crucially, \Cref{ass:suff_support} formalizes how diverse the task supports have to be in order to guarantee disentanglement. \item Motivated by this result, we propose a tractable bi-level optimization (\Cref{pb:OG_problem_inner_relax}) to learn the shared representation while regularizing the task-specific base-predictors to be sparse (\Cref{sec:sparse_bilevel}).
-We validate our theory by showing our approach can indeed disentangle latent factors on tasks constructed from the 3D Shapes dataset~\citep{3dshapes18}. \item Finally, we draw a connection between this bi-level optimization problem and some formulations from the meta-learning literature (\Cref{sub:meta-learning}).
-Inspired by our identifiability result, we enhance an existing method \citep{Lee_Maji_Ravichandran_Soatto2019meta}, where the base-learners are now group-sparse SVMs.
-We show that this new meta-learning algorithm achieves competitive performance on the \textit{mini}ImageNet benchmark \citep{vinyals2016matchingnet}, while only using a fraction of the learned representation. \end{enumerate*}
+\setlist{nolistsep} \begin{enumerate}[noitemsep] \item We formalize this ``sparse task assumption'' and argue theoretically and empirically how, when it holds, a disentangled representation coupled with a sparsity-regularized task-specific predictor can generalize better than their entangled counterparts~(\Cref{sec:dis+sparse=gen}). \item We introduce a novel identifiability result (\Cref{thm:disentanglement_via_optim}) which shows how one can leverage multiple sparse supervised tasks to learn a shared disentangled representation by regularizing the task-specific predictors to be maximally sparse (\Cref{sec:identifiability}).
+We note that the usage of supervision is in line with many recent results which leverages more or less weak forms of supervision to guarantee identifiability.
+Contrary to many existing identifiability results, ours allows for statistically dependent latent factors and a non-invertible map between observations and latents. \item Motivated by this result, we propose a tractable bi-level optimization (\Cref{pb:OG_problem_inner_relax}) to learn the shared representation while regularizing the task-specific predictors to be sparse (\Cref{sec:sparse_bilevel}).
+We validate our theory by showing our approach can indeed disentangle latent factors on tasks constructed from the 3D Shapes dataset~\citep{3dshapes18}. \item Finally, we draw a connection between this bi-level optimization problem and formulations from the meta-learning literature.
+Inspired by our identifiability result, we enhance an existing method \citep{Lee_Maji_Ravichandran_Soatto2019meta}, where the task-specific predictors are now group-sparse SVMs.
+We show that this new meta-learning algorithm achieves competitive performance on the \textit{mini}ImageNet benchmark \citep{vinyals2016matchingnet}, while only using a fraction of the representation. \end{enumerate}